sagivo/nodejs-addons/README.md

 }
 ```

-Here we can set the name and source of the addon.
-There're many other params [you can configure in this library](https://github.com/nodejs/node-gyp#the-bindinggyp-file).
+Here we can set the name and source of the addon we have.
+There are many other params [you can configure in this file](https://github.com/nodejs/node-gyp#the-bindinggyp-file).

 ## Makefile
+Create a `Makefile` file that specify the build instructions.:

 ```
-//Makefile

 all: build
 build: build_node
 build_node: node-gyp rebuild
 ```

-In the makefile we specify the build instructions.

 ## JS code
 Now all we have left is to do is to compile the code and import it to node.
 In order to compile a simple `npm install` can do.
 This will call `node-gyp rebuild` on our native code (we can also call it ourself manually) and output the result as a binary compiled node file to `build/Release/addon.node`.
 Now let's call it from our app: